Does exercise provide relief to facet syndrome patients?

 When conservative options fail

-Conservative treatment options, such as facet syndrome exercises, pain medication and hot and cold therapy are usually effective in alleviating the symptoms associated with facet syndrome.
+Conservative treatment options — including facet syndrome exercises, pain medication and hot/cold therapy — are often effective in alleviating the symptoms associated with facet syndrome.
 In some cases, however, patients may not respond to conservative treatment and surgery may be recommended.

-Laser Spine Institute offers minimally invasive spine surgery as an alternative to the highly invasive nature of traditional open neck and back surgery.
-We offer minimally invasive procedures with shorter recovery periods^ and lower risks than traditional open spine surgeries.
+If that’s the case for you, you may want to consider Laser Spine Institute.
+We offer minimally invasive spine surgery as an alternative to the highly invasive nature of traditional open neck and back surgery.
+Our minimally invasive procedures are a safer and effective alternative to traditional open back procedures.^

-Contact us today for a no-cost MRI review* to determine if you are a candidate for one of our minimally invasive spine surgeries.
+Contact us today to learn more.
+We’ll even provide you with a free MRI review* to determine if you are a candidate for our minimally invasive spine surgeries.
 Let us help you take the next step toward pain relief.